sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 	fastqc -o FASTQC_Ruhland2016/ $dataDir/SRR3180540_TAM3_1.fastq.gz
 	```

-	You could either have one sbatch script per sample (recommended),
+	You could either have:

+	* one sbatch script per sample (recommended),
-	OR put the `fastqc` commands for all the samples in the same script (not recommended).
+	* OR put the `fastqc` commands for all the samples in the same script (not recommended).

-	The first is recommended because you can submit each scripts at once and they will then run in parallel, whereas with the second option the samples would be handled sequentially and the overall job would likely take >1hour.
+	The first is recommended because you can submit both scripts at once and they will then run in parallel, whereas with the second option the samples would be handled sequentially and the overall job would take much longer to finish.

-??? done "alternative scripts using array job"
+??? done "Alternative sbatch script using array job"

+  Here is a solution where all files from a same dataset can be processed in parallel (recommended) by using slurm array jobs.

 	First, have a file named `Ruhland2016.fastqFiles.txt` containing the sample fastq file names :

 	```